 - GreenEnergy: a tool capable of mapping the existence of solar farms and panels, and classifying the areas with a strong photovoltaic potential (sun exposure, proximity to electricity poles, agricultural land unused…).

 - AgriPractice: a tool capable of monitoring agricultural practices and their characteristics (maintenance and nature of the plant cover, grass strips, etc.) to detect hedges and grass strips.
 To promote Carbon storage through plant coverage and combat soil erosion brought by unused and bare soil.

 The three indicators are intended for the concerned local elected officials, departmental services and citizens of the Gascony SCoT.
 They are particularly relevant in rural areas, where certain land management practices, and especially agriculture and water reserves management, represent important elements of local environmental steering practices.

 - Open data: land register, urban planning documents, OpenStreetMap.

 RESULTS - FINAL PRODUCTS

-MEO-Climate and its information are openly accessible through a web-based HMI developed by MEOSS.
-The information in MEO-Climate can also be directly integrated in an existing information system, for example, by local authorities.
+MEO-Climate’s indicators will be accessible through a web-based human machine interface developed by MEOSS.
+The information generated by MEO-Climate could also be directly integrated in already existing information system, e.g. by local authorities.

-The information in MEO-Climate is presented in the form of dynamic indicators whose informational content – which may be sensitive – must be approved by local elected representatives and administrative departments prior to publication.
+The information generated by MEO-Climate will be presented in the form of dynamic indicators whose content must be approved by local elected representatives and administrative departments prior to its publication.